rimmderes/EventsCalenderProject/README.md

 <br />

 **8. To use `POST` EVENTS function:**
 - Select **POST** mapping and enter the URL for command 'POST a new event' listed in the events command table above to add an event to the events list using the body as shown in the image below.
+Fill in the properties relating to the event and press send.
     - An id to the event will be provided and the event will now appear on the GET all events mapping when 'sending' the function again.

 <img src= ./example_code/postevent.png>